 - IMPORTANT NOTE: The timing of a PHA event is, in general, not known to 1 second precision.
 The "time tag" of a PHA event only represents the start time of the accumulation interval of the Rate packet with which it was telemetered.
 So, in normal cruise operation, for example, "N1 PHA" event arrival times are known only to the nearest 10 minutes, N2 events to the nearest minute, and N3 events to within 2 hours.
 See discussion of Level 3 PHA data for more details. - See Figure 11-5 for a diagram of the detector numbering.
-9 of the 12 detectors are dedicated to Ions (the other 3 are dedicated to electrons) and are configured accordingly. - Mission Elapsed Time starts about 19-JAN-2006-18:09:05.184. - The H0 and H1 ion discriminators were found to be of limited usefulness. - Events with the Cross_Talk_Indicator value set are discarded from the rate counters and are not usually used in analysis. - The Start Anode column consists of a single byte.
+9 of the 12 detectors are dedicated to Ions (the other 3 are dedicated to electrons) and are configured accordingly. - IMPORTANT NOTE: Only High Ion event data following the TOF(E) tracks (going from long TOF and small energy to short TOF and high energy, roughly aligned with the rate boxes shown in Fig 11-6) are valid.
+Events with TOF<5ns and deposited energy >1MeV or <40keV are artifacts. - The event data are not weighted by the instrumental efficiency (different to the rateweighting that is included).
+Similar to raw count rates, event data therefore cannot be used as-is to determine energy spectra in physical units. - Mission Elapsed Time starts about 19-JAN-2006-18:09:05.184. - The H0 and H1 ion discriminators were found to be of limited usefulness. - Events with the Cross_Talk_Indicator value set are discarded from the rate counters and are not usually used in analysis. - The Start Anode column consists of a single byte.
 The individual bits 0-5 indicate whether the corresponding Start Anode (0-5) registered an event.
 See Figure 11-5 for start anode layout.
 Note that, unfortunately, the numbering of the anodes is reversed from the numbering of the incoming angle sectors. - Energy and TOF are given in raw "Analog to Digital Units" (ADU). - The electronics of the Start Anodes are such that, while a given event may have a known TOF, the exact Start Anode information may be uncertain or completely unknown.
 Thus, a valid event may show more than one Start Anode, or none.

-11.4.3.2 PHA ELECTRON
+11.4.1.4 PHA_ELECTRON

-The PHA_ELECTRON data is very similar to the PHA_HIGH_ION data except that the TOF-related values aren't present since electrons aren't detected by that part of the instrument (i.e. they only have solid state detector (SSD)-related values:
+The PHA_ELECTRON data is very similar to the PHA_HIGH_ION data except that the TOFrelated values aren't present since electrons aren't detected by that part of the instrument (i.e. they only have solid state detector (SSD)-related values:

-ET Ephemeris Time (s past J2000 epoch) of start of accumulation interval

-ApID Which ApID was this event telemetered in

-Electron_Channel Detector Channel (0-2)

-Raw Energy Energy deposited solid state detector (ADU)
+ET Ephemeris Time (s past J2000 epoch) of start of accumulation interval MET Mission Elapsed Time ApID Which ApID was this event telemetered in Cross_Talk_Indicator Did more than one detector fire?
+Electron_Channel Detector Channel (0-2) Raw_Energy Energy deposited solid state detector (ADU)

-Notes for PHA ELECTRON data:
+Notes for PHA_ELECTRON data: